The Infinite Game of Life Longevity Store

 Silk high-protein almond milk (Amazon doesn’t carry this, but it’s in most grocery stores)

-Muscle milk - dairy.
+Rockin’ Protein.
 Wow, this stuff is fantastic.
-I’ve been vegan for 45 years, but I don’t mind drinking this once in a while, since whey protein is far more efficient for building muscle.
-It tastes great.
+I’ve been vegan for 45 years, but I don’t mind drinking this after a workout, since whey protein is more efficient for building muscle.
+I probably drink 4 of these a week.

 Muscle Milk - vegan.
 Also excellent, but vegan protein is always lower quality for building muscle.